In Development

 Plants, Pensions, Palestine

-I am currently working on a feature lenght documentary based on the story of my great grandfather - Abd Al Ghaffar Katbeh, pictured in the photo above with the orpahns of Deir Amr.
-He was the principlal of this agricultural farm school orphanage in the village of Deir Amr, in the hills near Jerusalem.
-Palestine has the distinction of being the most photographed and filmed place in the
+I am currently working on a feature lenght documentary based on the story of my great grandfather - Abd Al Ghaffar Katbeh, pictured in the photo above with the orphans of the Deir Amr agricultural farm school orphanage based in the hills near Jerusalem.

 world before 1948, primarily due to its designation as the ‘Holy Land’.
 With the